biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

          m_jan2020@mjan2020VirtualBox:~$ picard MarkDuplicates -Xms1g I=SAMEA2569438.chr10.sorted.reheaded.bam O=SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.bam M=SAMEA2569438.chr10.metrics.txt

-With use option `M` so `MarkDuplicates` generates a text file with metrics on the number of reads duplicates.
+We will use the option `M` so `MarkDuplicates` will generate a text file with metrics on the number of reads duplicates.
 This file is named ` SAMEA2569438.chr10.metrics.txt` in this case.

 Let's open this metrics file: